ndwebgroup/github-issues-asana-tasks-action/README.md

 ```

-`ASANA_PAT` is a Personal Access Token with access to your projects.

 ## How it works

 After adding the GitHub Action to a repository, two things are required for the action to do anything.
-The repository or organization must have an [Asana Personal Access Token](https://developers.asana.com/docs/personal-access-token) stored as a **GitHub Secret**, and the issue must include an [Asana Project Link](https://help.asana.com/hc/en-us/articles/14069807653147-Understanding-projects) in its Issue description.
+The repository or organization must have an [Asana Personal Access Token](https://developers.asana.com/docs/personal-access-token) stored as a **GitHub Secret** named **`ASANA_PAT`**, and the issue must include an [Asana Project Link](https://help.asana.com/hc/en-us/articles/14069807653147-Understanding-projects) in its Issue description.

 - **On Issue Creation**<br>
   For newly created Issues, the Action will attempt to create a new Task in Asana, in the project linked in the description.
-New Tasks will appear in the first group (column/list) but can be moved anywhere in the project.
-The Issue description will be used to populate the task note, along with a link back to the Issue. (this link will be used later for updates and completions)
+New Tasks will appear at the top of the first group (column/list) but can be moved anywhere in the project.
+The GitHub Issue's description will be used to populate the task note, along with a link back to the Issue.

 - **On Issue Updates (comments)**<br>
   For existing issues containing an Asana Project link, the Action will search the Project for a Task whose note contains the GitHub Issue permalink.
 If found, that Task will be updated with the new Issue comment.

-- **On Issue Closed**<br>
+- **On Issue Closed/Re-opened**<br>
   For existing issues containing an Asana Project link, the Action will search the Project for a Task whose note contains the GitHub Issue permalink.
-If found, that Task will be marked as completed.
+If found, that Task's `completed` status will be updated.

 ### About Personal Access Tokens